⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 Most Common Mistakes in Final Week

-Studying everything again
+Studying everything again from scratch

-Ignoring image-based revision
+Ignoring image-based revision for text notes

-Overdoing full-length tests
+Overdoing full-length tests (exhaustion > learning)

-Comparing preparation with others
+Comparing preparation with peers on WhatsApp

 Confidence comes from controlled revision, not chaos.